rafzarf/dotfiles/README.md

 $ make install
 ```

+## Requirements

+Before installing these dotfiles, make sure you have the following requirements:

+- Neovim 0.10 or later
+- Astronvim latest ver
+- alacritty 0.14.0-dev
+- Tmux 3.0a

 ## Usage

 Once the installation is complete, you can start using the dotfiles.
 Feel free to modify them to suit your needs.